AEW Dynamite preview: The lineup for Wednesday's "Big Business" edition - Pro Wrestling Dot Net

 -Willow Nightingale vs. Riho

+-Hook and Chris Jericho vs. “Gates of Agony” Bishop Kaun and Toa Liona

-Powell’s POV: The show is expected to feature the debut of Mercedes Mone.
-Wednesday’s show will be live from Boston, Massachusetts at TD Garden.
+Powell’s POV: Wednesday’s show will be live from Boston, Massachusetts at TD Garden.
 Join me for our weekly live review as Dynamite airs Wednesdays on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment